riya123-developer/Personal-Portfolio-Webpage/README.md

 *Mentor Name*: Neela Santhosh

-*Description of Task: In this project, we will build a responsive personal portfolio website using HTML, CSS.
+*Description of Task*: In this project, we will build a responsive personal portfolio website using HTML, CSS.
 The website will serve as an online resume or CV, showcasing the user's skills, experience, and work portfolio.

 Features:
 1. Personal Profile: Display name, designation, and image.